 \section{Introduction}

 In recent years, deep RL algorithms have been successfully employed for designing optimal strategies for games \cite{rl-atari-mnih13,alpha-zero-silver18} and shown a promise for controlling robots \cite{rl-control-levine16,ddppo-wijmans19}.
 Model-free RL approaches learn the policy along with the visual encoder in an end-to-end fashion from raw observations.
-As a result they require a large number of training samples, which makes it difficult to deploy them on real robots where obtaining a large amount of training data is resource intensive, especially for safety critical tasks such as autonomous navigation \cite{d4rl-gurtler23}.
-On the contrary, in model-based RL, an explicit predictive model of the world is learned i.e. world model, enabling the agent to plan by thinking ahead \cite{pilco-deisenroth2011,alpha-zero-silver18,wm-ha18,dreamerv2-hafner21}.
-The world model is learned separately from the policy, therefore, the policy can use the world model as a surrogate for real world.
+As a result, they require a large number of training samples, which makes it difficult to deploy them on real robots where obtaining a large amount of training data is resource intensive, especially for safety-critical tasks such as autonomous navigation \cite{d4rl-gurtler23}.
+On the contrary, in model-based RL, an explicit predictive model of the world is learned called \emph{world model}, enabling the agent to plan by thinking ahead \cite{pilco-deisenroth2011,alpha-zero-silver18,wm-ha18,dreamerv2-hafner21}.
+The world model is learned separately from the policy, therefore, the policy can use the world model as a surrogate for the real world.
 Consequently, model-based methods have higher sample efficiency \cite{wm-ha18,dreamerv2-hafner21} making them more suitable in real environments since they can be trained with a small amount of data.

-Nevertheless, even current model-based RL struggles with generalization, as model-based approaches have to learn the world model purely from experience, which poses several challenges.
-The central issue is the training bias in the model, which can be exploited by an agent, which leads to poor performance when deployed \cite{wm-ha18}.
-Another issue is that the latent representation is learned from a reconstruction loss, for example, the state abstraction of variational autoencoders (VAE) \cite{vae-kingma2014}, is not sufficient to separate the task relevant states from irrelevant ones.
-Hence, the RL policy may still over-fit to environment-specific characteristics \cite{block-mdp-zhang20}.
-Thus, the aim of this paper is invariant features abstraction, if not the truly causal features, which is essential for learning robust RL policy.
+Nevertheless, even current model-based RL struggles with generalization, as model-based approaches have to learn the world model purely from experience, which poses several challenges: The central issue is the training bias, which can be exploited by an agent, and leads to poor performance when deployed \cite{wm-ha18}.
+Another issue is that the latent representation is learned from a reconstruction loss, such as the state abstraction of variational autoencoders (VAE) \cite{vae-kingma2014}, which is not sufficient to separate the task-relevant states from irrelevant ones.
+Hence, the RL policy may still overfit to environment-specific characteristics \cite{block-mdp-zhang20}.
+Thus, the aim of this paper is invariant feature abstraction, which is essential for learning a robust RL policy.